 Two of the claims made by the study is that endometrial cancer risks can be reduced by the use of oral contraceptives and that oral contraceptives can also provide long-term protection against uterine cancers.

-Scientists attached to the Collaborative Group on Epidemiological Studies on Endometrial Cancer reviewed data concerning over 27,000 women globally to gauge the length of time oral contraceptive can protect against cancer.
+Scientists attached to the Collaborative Group on Epidemiological Studies on Endometrial Cancer reviewed data concerning over 27,000 women globally to gauge the length of time oral contraceptives can protect against cancer.
 They put forth the supposition that the results, when considered with their knowledge of past usage patterns, indicate that in upper-income countries, some 400,000 cases of endometrial cancers have been avoided with 200,000 of those cases happening in the past decade alone.
 They also state that the protection continues when women no longer take oral contraceptives with their being no bearing contraception type or dosage of estrogen.

-Medication can come with side effect risks; and oral contraceptives can increase the risks of blood clots, raise cholesterol levels, cause migraines, and more.
+Medication can come with side effects risks; and oral contraceptives can increase the risks of blood clots, raise cholesterol levels, cause migraines, and more.
 On the other hand, the benefits traditionally associated with taking the pill are reducing heavy bleeding, anemia, acne, and more.